Javingka/notas/notes_threejs.md

   This is the same as LineBasicMaterial, but this material also allows you to create a dashed effect.

 #### Common material properties
-> **Basic properties**: These are the properties you`ll use most often.
+> **Basic properties**: These are the properties you will use most often.
 With these properties, you can, for instance, control the opacity of the object, whether it is visible, and how it is referenced (by ID or custom name).

 > **Blending properties**: Every object has a set of blending properties.
 These properties define how the object is combined with its background.
 > **Advanced properties**: There are a number of advanced properties that control how the low-level WebGL context renders objects.
-In most cases, you won`t need to mess with these properties.
+In most cases, you wont need to mess with these properties.

 ##### Basic Properties
 **id** This is used to identify a material and is assigned when you create a material.
 This starts at 0 for the first material and is increased by 1 for each additional material that is created.
 **uuid** This is a uniquely generated ID and is used internally.
 **name** You can assign a name to a material with this property.
 This can be used for debugging purposes.
 **opacity** This defines how transparent an object is.
 Use this together with the transparent property.
 The range of this property is from 0 to 1.
 **transparent** If this is set to true, Three.js will render this object with the set opacity.
-If this is set to false, the object won`t be transparent—just more lightly colored.
+If this is set to false, the object wont be transparent—just more lightly colored.
 This property should also be set to true if you use a texture that uses an alpha (transparency) channel.
 **overdraw**  When you use THREE.CanvasRenderer, the polygons will be rendered a bit bigger.
 Set this to true when you see gaps when using this renderer.
 **visible**  This defines whether this material is visible.
-If you set this to false, you won`t see the object in the scene.
+If you set this to false, you wont see the object in the scene.
 **Side**  With this property, you can define to which side of the geometry a material is applied.
 The default is THREE.Frontside, which applies the material to the front (outside) of an object.
 You can also set this to THREE.BackSide, which applies is to the back (inside), or THREE.DoubleSide, which applies it to both sides.
 **needsUpdate**  For some updates to the material, you need to tell Three.js that the material has been changed.
 If this property is set to true, Three.js will update its cache with the new material properties.